Counseling Center

 Q: What type of counseling do you provide?

-Our counselors provide biblically based, clinically informed counseling addressing most emotional and relational challenges.
-Some of those emotional and relational challenges would include: depression, anxiety, anger, family conflicts, trauma/abuse, pornography/sexual addiction, relationship struggles, marital and family counseling, grief/loss, identity issues, and disordered eating.
+Our counselors provide biblically based, clinically informed counseling addressing most emotional and relational challenges, such as depression, anxiety, anger, family conflict, trauma/past abuse, pornography, marital and family counseling, grief/loss, identity, and spiritual doubt.

-Southeastern does not have the resources to provide counseling for substance abuse cases requiring detox or mental health diagnoses.
+Southeastern does not have the resources to provide counseling for substance abuse cases requiring detox or mental health diagnoses or for eating disorders.
 Our counselors are happy to provide recommendations for local resources and qualified professionals to address any concerns that are beyond the resources we have available.

 Q: What can I expect from counseling?